- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 For those that want to nix the caffeine kick, this medium roast decaf brew still expertly captures the decadent chocolate and citrusy sweet flavors you should expect from a great cup.
 While Cooper’s may be a relatively new name in the world of coffee commerce, their products are the embodiment of a passion to creating some of the finest, small batch roasted coffees available.

 Organic Ethiopian Coffee

-Founded way back in 1986 by three partners who wanted to strengthen the relationships between food producers and consumers, Equal Exchange operates as a co-op, and has built their reputation on offering some of the finest products around.
+Founded way back in 1986 by three partners who wanted to strengthen the relationships between food producers and consumers, Equal Exchange operates as a co-op and has built its reputation on offering some of the finest products around.
 The company sells tea, chocolate, bananas (!), and a wonderful assortment of coffees, including this brew direct from Sidamo.